verbeemen/General-AI/data/README.md

-A location with the demo data
+A location where the demo data will be placed